Skip to main content

 src/roles/default-role.ts

-import { defineApplicationRole, PermissionFlag } from 'twenty-sdk/define';
+import { defineApplicationRole } from 'twenty-sdk/define';

 export const DEFAULT_ROLE_UNIVERSAL_IDENTIFIER =